zy-fd/SI/README.md

 # Supplementary
-Supplementary of CRL-SGNN (Please download Supplementary.pdf to read)
+Supplementary of CRL-SGNN (Please download SI.pdf to read)